AminShapso/Application04_TicTic-TacTac-ToeToe/README.md

 ## Installation Instructions

-Go to my [releases in this repo](https://github.com/AminShapso/Application04_TicTic-TacTac-ToeToe/releases) and download the latest .apk from there.
+Go to my [releases tab in this repo](https://github.com/AminShapso/Application04_TicTic-TacTac-ToeToe/releases) and download the latest .apk from there.
 OR
 Download from the direct link from [here](https://github.com/AminShapso/Application04_TicTic-TacTac-ToeToe/releases/latest/download/TicTacToe-1.0-arm64-v8a_armeabi-v7a-debug.apk)